S0fft/Device-Cloud-Hub/README.md

 <!-- ---------------------------------------------- -->

 ## <p align="center">UNIX Systems</p>
-These commands do the same thing as described above, only on UNIX systems.
+These commands do the same thing as described above, only on UNIX systems. <br> Before this, the code must be modified as indicated in the note above!
 <br>

 ### - Virtual Environment